SebZG/Bootstrap-Portfolio/README.md

 # Bootstrap Portfolio

 My Portfolio remade with the power of Bootstrap.
-Here I take advantage of Bootstrap's components, 12 column grid system.
-The use of manual Media Queries have been drastically reduced to Bootstrap's responsive approach.
+Here I take advantage of Bootstrap's components and 12 column grid system.
+The use of manual Media Queries have been drastically reduced thanks to Bootstrap's responsive approach.

 [**Deployed Project**](https://sebzg.github.io/CSS-Portfolio/)